TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/05_lesson/project_canada.md

 #### Curriculum Competencies - Applied Technologies

-In this project, we are creating a software simulation of a real-world activity and context.
-As you design your game, be sure to research the geographiy and natural resources of your chosen city locations, so as to make the game as realistic as possible.
+In this project, we are creating a software simulation of a real-world activity and within a real-world geographical context.
+As you design your game, be sure to research the location, roads, and natural resources associated with your chosen locations, so as to make the game as realistic as possible.
+One advantage of software is ease of accessibility by internet transfer.
+We are able to share digital creations/games with players who live even in remote or un-noticed locations.
+At the same time, all players are introduced to, and educated about, the valuable resources of our land and the incredible vastness of the our nation.

 ---

 ### Implementation details
 * Document the behaviour of your game.
 This includes the list of commands, and list of city/commodities.
+* First describe the "basic" version.
+Then, optionally, describe "future release" possibilities.
 * Show this proposal to your teacher, to make sure that the scope is suitable.

 ---